ome/omero-documentation/omero/sysadmins/publication.rst

 Data configuration
 ------------------

 #.
-Once the data is in the dedicated public group, it can be reorganized and
+Once the data is in the dedicated read-only group, it can be reorganized
-   renamed to reflect the publication e.g. Projects can be renamed according to the corresponding figure panels in the manuscript while the names of the Datasets could be retained corresponding to different treatment conditions represented in each figure panel.
+   and renamed to reflect the publication e.g. Projects can be renamed according to the corresponding figure panels in the manuscript while the names of the Datasets could be retained corresponding to different treatment conditions represented in each figure panel.
 For example, Project `Schleicher_etal_figure7_c <https://omero.lifesci.dundee.ac.uk/webclient/?show=project-27920>`_ contains images underlying the
    `publication Figure panel 7c <http://rsob.royalsocietypublishing.org/content/royopenbio/7/11/170099/F7.large.jpg>`_.